Bixia Yuanjun: Name and title

 The name Bixia Yuanjun has been rendered variously in English-language sources (‛Sovereign of the Clouds of Dawn', ‛The Primordial Goddess of the Morning Clouds', ‛Princess of the Azure Clouds' etc.).

 Bixia Yuanjun has also been conferred such honorary titles such as Tianxian Yünu (天仙玉女 (Heavenly Immortal Jade Maden)) and Tianxian Shengmu (天仙聖母 (Heavenly Immortal Holy Mother)).

 However, she is commonly known by such names as Tianxian niangniang (天仙娘娘 (Our Lady Heavenly Immortal)), Taishan Niangniang (泰山娘娘 (Our Lady/Empress of Mount Tai)), Taishan Laomu (泰山老母 (Grandma of Mount Tai)), or simply lao nainai (老奶奶 (old grandma, granny)).

 Attributes and conflations

 Bixia Yuanjun is the Taoist goddess associated with Mount Tai in Shandong Province, regarded as a deity of childbirth, the dawn, and destiny.
 She purportedly governs human life-span, judges the dead, and heeds the pleas for children in need, especially male children (thus being capable of causing a male offspring to be born to a household).

 Bixia Yuanjun has become conflated with various matron goddesses, and she became northern China's equivalent to the bodhisattva Guanyin (Avalokitesvara), whose cult was powerful in central and southern China.

 Depiction

-Her iconography is typified by the wearing a three phoenix (or more) on her headress.
+Her iconography is typified by her wearing a three-phoenix (or more) headdress.